 Jane O’Malley’s use of drawing laid the foundations for her artistic career.
 This exhibition and accompanying publication was a survey of the artists black and white works on paper, never seen before in such volume and range.
 Jane has an eye for beauty and a gift for creating a strong sense of place, which is reflected in much of her subject matter.
-This survey will, for the first time, showed a very strong and surprising body of work that revealed a starkness of line devoid of the usual high colour most closely linked to her work.
+This survey showed a very strong and surprising body of work that revealed a starkness of line devoid of the usual high colour most closely linked to her work.

 The drawings, many gathered from Jane’s notebooks, sketchbooks, and her visual diaries, span a lifetime of work, of travel, of working alongside her husband, the artist Tony O’Malley, and of time spent alone.
 Jane displayed a confidence in her use of line right from the beginning.
 She loved to draw as a child and the more she drew, the stronger the work became.
 This collection of works on paper charts a journey from St Ives in Cornwall to Clare Island in County Mayo, and from there to Physicanstown in County Kilkenny, with many exotic trips to the Bahamas, the Tropics and Lanzarote.
 It reads almost like a travelogue.
 No matter where they landed the O’Malley’s captured the essence of life around them.